A Human-in-the-Loop Confidence-Aware Failure Recovery Framework for Modular Robot Policies: Discussion

 \section{Discussion}

 Our framework readily extends to other modular robot systems, which we illustrate by considering two additional domains: a feeding architecture with visuo-haptic perceptual redundancy \cite{wu2025savor}, and a large multi-robot swarm system \cite{rubenstein2014programmable}.
 The feeding system maps naturally to an OR-then-AND redundancy structure (due to the perceptual redundancy) with low query cost ($q_i = 0.16$), yielding the same recommendation as our primary setting (Fig. \ref{fig:synthetic-full}).
-We can model the swarm domain with $N=100$ to capture its scale and an OR redundancy structure, leading to the \textsc{ConfidenceQuery} module selector for its superior scalability (Fig. \ref{fig:synthetic-full}, first column), and either \textsc{Query-until-Confident} querying algorithm variant.
+We can model the swarm domain with $N=100$ to capture its scale and an all-OR redundancy structure, leading to the \textsc{ConfidenceQuery} module selector for its superior scalability (Fig. \ref{fig:synthetic-full}, first column), and either \textsc{Query-until-Confident} querying algorithm variant.
 Both resulting recommendations align with domain intuition.

-A key challenge in applying our framework to bite acquisition was developing well-calibrated confidence scores for each module.
-This involved adapting RT-1 to produce novel confidence scores, and developing a common calibration procedure for all modules that could operate under their varying empirical confidence distributions (Appendix \ref{sec:calibration-data-confidence-intervals}-\ref{subsec:calibrated-confidence-scores}).
-While our confidence estimates were reasonably calibrated, future work could explore conformal prediction \cite{ren2023robots, mullen2024towards} or data-driven calibration methods \cite{karli2025insight}.
-Future work could also consider module selectors that handle more complex redundancy structures.
+A key challenge in applying our framework to bite acquisition was calibrating module confidence scores.
+This involved adapting RT-1 to produce novel confidence scores, and developing a common calibration procedure for all modules that could operate under their varying empirical confidence distributions \ifincludeappendix (App. \ref{sec:calibration-data-confidence-intervals}-\ref{subsec:calibrated-confidence-scores}). \else (App. \appref{sec:calibration-data-confidence-intervals}). \fi While our confidence estimates were reasonably calibrated, future work could explore conformal prediction \cite{ren2023robots, mullen2024towards} or data-driven calibration methods \cite{karli2025insight}.
+Future work could also consider module selectors for more complex redundancy structures.
 While we studied graph-based module selectors for product-of-confidences and sum-of-uncertainties objectives, a hybrid selector could adaptively combine these structures based on which modules are redundant.
-Finally, longer-term interactions with end users may further differentiate human-in-the-loop algorithms, beyond our observed satisfaction trends.
-Future evaluations could also consider more diverse in-the-wild dishes with richer food sets, more complex geometries, and pre-manipulation skills \cite{jenamani2024flair, ha2024repeat, wu2025savor}.
+Finally, longer-term user studies may further differentiate human-in-the-loop algorithms, beyond our observed satisfaction trends.
+Future evaluations could consider more diverse in-the-wild dishes with richer food sets, more complex geometries, and pre-manipulation skills \cite{jenamani2024flair, ha2024repeat, wu2025savor}.